WHIZARD: Build and link time comparison

 - ld.lld is the currently fastest linker providen by LLVM.

-is the default linker of the GNU toolchain, ld.gold
+The ld.bfd is the default linker of the GNU toolchain, ld.gold was its supposed-to-be successor.1

-However, it seems that GNU gold lost its favorite position to LLVM's ld.lld
+However, it seems that GNU gold lost its favorite position to LLVM's ld.lld.

 The details of their connection to each other and their history is interesting, but of no further interest for us.

-between the three different linkers in usage: default, gold or lld.
+I wanted to assess the build time difference for WHIZARD between the three different linkers in usage: default, gold or lld.

-Although I wouldn't expect a large deviation between the build times as WHIZARD
+Although I wouldn't expect a large deviation between the build times as WHIZARD is mostly written in modern Fortran.

 I use hyperfine as benchmarking tool as it provides a neat set of features, i.e. statistical anlysis, pre- and post-invocations, for example.